 Punitive damages could be available in rare motorcycle accident cases where the defendant acted egregiously.
 These damages are meant to “punish” the at-fault party for their actions.

-When you hire Petrov Law Firm, we’ll work to explore every possible avenue of compensation for your claim.
+When you hire Petrov Personal Injury Lawyers, we’ll work to explore every possible avenue of compensation for your claim.
 Contact our personal injury attorneys today for legal advice.

 Can I Recover Damages Even If I’m Being Blamed After a Motorcycle Accident in California?